 The flightless cormorant is the only species of cormorant that has lost the ability to fly, and it’s developed accordingly.
 It’s much larger than other cormorant or anhinga birds, and its size and inability to fly would make it a target for introduced predators like dogs and cats.
 It is only found on Fernandina Island and the west coast of Isabela Island.

 The Galapagos penguins provide visitors with the only opportunity to meet a penguin north of the equator.
 They are similar to the emperor penguin in that the Galapagos penguins are monogamous and typically breed for life.
-They’re the only penguin species found on both hemispehere, the 2nd smallest in the world, and snorkeling with them is a true highlight.
+They’re the only penguin species found on both hemisphere, the 2nd smallest in the world, and snorkeling with them is a true highlight.
 When was the last time you heard someone snorkeled with penguins?

-Both species are endemic to the Galapagos Islands, and found nowhere else on Earth.
+Both species are endemic to the Galapagos Islands and found nowhere else on Earth.

 They come in three styles: with blue feet, with red feet, and with a wonderful mask.
 Their names, respectively: blue-footed boobies, red-footed boobies, and Nazca boobies.